hyriver/py3dep/README.rst

     :target: https://raw.githubusercontent.com/cheginit/hydrodata/develop/docs/_static/example_plots_py3dep.png
     :align: center

-We can get the elevation of a single point within the US:
+We can get the elevation for a single point within the US:

 .. code-block:: python

     elev = py3dep.elevation_byloc((-7766049.665, 5691929.739), "epsg:3857")

 Additionally, we can get the elevations of set of x- and y- coordinates of a grid.
-For example, let's get the minimum temperature data within the watershed using Hydrodata then add the elevation as a new variable:
+For example, let's get the minimum temperature data within the watershed from Daymet using Hydrodata then add the elevation as a new variable to the dataset:

 .. code-block:: python